-Over the last 15 years, hundreds of independently owned community convenience stores have permanently closed in Ontario.
-We need a change in government policy after the 2018 provincial election.
+Over the past two decades hundreds of independently owned community convenience stores have permanently closed in Ontario.
+We challenge all parties running in the 2022 provincial to take this issue seriously!
+Enough is enough!

 Who We Are